SN: 116954 - 2021 / Y2476

-The detailed location of and driving directions to the event starting point are included in the walk directions, downloaded from the AVA Online Start Box.
+The detailed location of, and driving directions to, the event starting point are included in the event directions, downloaded from the Online Start Box (OSB).
+To plan your travels, please use the map on this page.
 The POC does not provide event directions nor accept alternate payment methods.

 Event website: www.libertybellwanderers.net